Skip to content

 Limitations & Future Work

-• The prior distribution \(\mathcal{P}_{\mathcal{G}}'\) for the indecisive category set accumulates across global communication rounds and may be unstable in early rounds.
+• The stability of the prior distribution \(\mathcal{P}_{\mathcal{G}}'\) in the indecisive category set depends on the accumulation of global communication rounds and may be unstable early on.

 Rating